 Home > FAQ

-The Student Experience in the Research University (SERU), the Ultimate Student Survey, is a survey developed by the Center for Studies in Higher Education at the University of California, Berkeley and administered by the University of Minnesota, which was created to expand knowledge about the undergraduate student experience.
+The Student Experience in the Research University (SERU), referred to as the Aggie Experience Survey at TAMU, is a survey developed by the Center for Studies in Higher Education at the University of California, Berkeley and administered by the University of Minnesota, in collaboration with representatives from research-intensive universities across the country.
+The survey was created to expand knowledge about the undergraduate student experience.
 Results are used to improve curricula, increase research opportunities, improve services, and inform policy related to undergraduate education.

 - Why should I take the Aggie Experience Survey?

-Your input will help the administration improve the student experience and educational outcomes here at Texas A&M University.
+Your input will help leadership strengthen the student experience and educational outcomes here at Texas A&M University.
 Additionally, the data will be gathered over a long period of time and shared with other universities who participate in the SERU to gain a greater understanding of educational best practices at leading research universities.

 - Is the data gathered on the Aggie Experience Survey confidential?

 Yes.
-Your identity and responses on the Aggie Experience Survey will remain confidential.
+Your identity and responses on the Aggie Experience Survey remain confidential.

 - What types of questions are on the Aggie Experience Survey?

 The Aggie Experience Survey questions cover a broad range of topics, from the amount of time spent studying to the type of research experiences undergraduates enjoy - a snapshot of undergraduate life at research universities.
-Questions also gauge the impact of college on such areas as critical thinking, writing and revising term papers, academic preparation, research experiences, overall satisfaction, and time management.
+Questions also gauge the impact of college on such areas as academic preparation for chosen careers, research experiences, and overall satisfaction with your experience at TAMU.

 - How is the Aggie Experience different from other surveys?

 The Aggie Experience Survey is more comprehensive than other surveys and includes a wide of range of questions specifically focused on student experiences at research universities.
-Additionally, the Aggie Experience Survey is readily customizable, allowing the introduction of questions that are specifically tailored to Texas A&M University.
+Perhaps most important, the Aggie Experience Survey allows us to compare our students’ responses to the responses of students at other large, research universities across the country.

-- Who is eligible to take the Aggie Experience Survey?
+- Who is chosen to take the Aggie Experience Survey?

-Undergraduate students who attend class on campus at Texas A&M University are eligible to take the Aggie Experience Survey.
-Students in the following categories are not eligible to take the Aggie Experience Survey:
+Undergraduate students at Texas A&M University are eligible to take the Aggie Experience Survey.
+Students in the following categories should not complete the survey:

 - How will this information gathered on the Aggie Experience Survey be used?

-The administration at Texas A&M University will use the results to inform policy related to curriculum development, campus services, co-curricular learning, and student social development.
-Texas A&M and other participating research universities will contribute their survey data as part of a research consortium organized through Berkeley's Center for Studies in Higher Education.
-The collected data will be used by researchers, professors and students from various countries to gain a better understanding on how to improve the college experience.
+Leadership at TAMU use the results to inform policy related to things such as curriculum development, campus resources and services, co-curricular learning, and student life.
+Texas A&M and other participating research universities use the data to gain a better understanding on the overall college experience and ways to improve that experience for all

 - How long does the survey take to complete?